 Alinta: Shining a light on one of earth’s elements, Alinta is ‘flame’ in one of the Aboriginal languages of South Australia.

-Alira/Allira/Allyra: There are various spellings to choose from, but one thing is for certain: this pretty aboriginal name is strong, healing and beautiful for it refers to the gem quartz.
+Alira/Allira/Allyra: There are various spellings to choose from, but one thing is for certain: this pretty indigenous name is strong, healing and beautiful for it refers to the gem quartz.

 Bindi: Already boasting celebrity credentials, this is a moniker with significant symbolism – the word Bindi-Bindi is the Noongar name for butterfly.
-Will this aborignal baby name flutter onto your radar?
+Will this little girl aboriginal name flutter onto your radar?

 Coen: Strong and powerful, the Aboriginal meaning for Coen (also spelt Koen) is ‘thunder’.
 There’ll be rumblings as this name ascends in popularity.